Rob Tregenza 1/19/17

 As the director of photography, I felt to shoot 35mm color film story with anamorphic scope lenses with 4 perf frames would be the best image.
 I never considered digital.
 I do not like the look of the digital image.

 As the director, I wanted to return to extended takes with a very fluid camera, more like Talking to Strangers.
-There are only 21 shots in this 90 minute film.
+There are only 21 scenes and 23 shots in this 90 minute film.

 As the editor, I wanted nothing but straight cuts between the shots.
 I also wanted as much montage as I could get between shots.